adityakumardubey11/Tourly---Travel-Agency/README.md

 ## ❤️ Final Note

-💖 Made with `❤️` by Aditya Dubey ✈️🌏
+💖 Made with `❤️` By Aditya Dubey ✈️🌏
 If you love **exploring the world**, you’ll love **Tourly**.

 ⭐ Don’t forget to **Star** this repo if you like it!